Aveek-Saha/blog/content/post/getting-started-with-vuejs-and-the-github-api.md

 This is basically all the modification we'll be doing to ```App.vue```.
 All the magic happens in ```Data.vue```, where our main logic resides.

 ### Data.vue
-This is where we'll be making the API requests and in order to use ```axios``` it has to imported to the component.
+This is where we'll be making the API requests and in order to use ```axios``` it has to be imported to the component.
 Along with this, we'll also be creating some variables in the ```script``` section of this component.

 {{< highlight javascript >}}
 // import axios